 - Avoid jogging in deserted areas.

-- Change your routes often and always let someone know when you are going, the route you are taking and the approximate time you will return.
+- Change your routes and let someone know when you are going, the route you are taking and the approximate time you will return.

 - If your schedule permits, jog at different times of the day.
-A predictable routine may be noticed by a potential assailant who may try to take advantage of the situation.
+A predictable routine may be noticed and allow someone to take advantage of the situation.

 - Listening to music may make jogging a bit more enjoyable but wearing headphones can keep you from hearing the approach of potential trouble.